maneshtailor/FY23SKO-OaC/Part_1-Setting_up_an_AWS_EC2_instance.md

 ## Configure Terraform

-Open `providers.tf` and follow the instructions.
+Open `providers.tf` in your favorite editor and follow the instructions.
 Once you've done with the configuration you can test it with the following commands:

 ```shell
 # First we initiate Terraform to download the latest version of the providers